-Our 2020 ESG Report is focused on the performance of our operating properties across all Mesirow Real Estate Value Fund portfolios.
+Our 2021 ESG Report is focused on the performance of our operating properties across all Mesirow Real Estate Value Fund portfolios.
 The content of this report is structured to elaborate on how IRED treats ESG issues across all portfolios and properties.
 Some information is broken out by investment fund for greater transparency and to align with GRI or SASB standards.

-This report is IRED's first standalone ESG report and explores ESG impacts throughout CY 2020 with a comparison of asset performance to CY 2019.
-Going forward, IRED's annual ESG report will be issued to investors and on The Firm's website by June 30th subsequent to year end.
+This report explores ESG impacts throughout CY 2021 with a comparison of asset performance to CY 2020.
+IRED's annual ESG report will be issued to investors and on The Firm's website by June 30th subsequent to year end.